/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 Practical Information

-Please note: it is a condition of travel that all participants agree to accept ASA’s directions in relation to their suitability to participate in activities undertaken on the tour, and that ASA retains the sole discretion to direct a tour participant to refrain from a particular activity on part of the tour.
-For further information please refer to the ASA Reservation Application Form.
+It is a condition of travel that all participants agree to accept ASA’s directions in relation to their suitability to participate in activities undertaken on the tour, and that ASA retains the sole discretion to direct a tour participant to refrain from a particular activity on part of the tour.
+Before enrolling on an ASA tour please read the fitness requirements carefully.

 Tour Price & Inclusions